Skip to main content

 A bulldozer drives across the empty dirt field.

 Tad [off-screen]: A green this bold, it’s gonna require a lot of finesse and finish work to make it playable.
-When it starts getting to the fine details, that’s when Rob and I will both actively begin shaping.
+When it starts getting into the fine details, that’s when Rob and I will both actively begin shaping.
 I’ll take the greens, and Rob gets in the bunkers.

-Onscreen text: We’ll both actively begin shaping
+We’ll both actively begin shaping

 Rob is walking on a golf course, carrying a golf bag.

 Rob [onscreen]: The only thing that matters is the golf.
 All the other stuff is fluff.
-It’s extra . . . matters very little.
-You don’t have to have a clubhouse.
-You don’t have to have 18 holes.
+It’s extra . . .

 Tad [onscreen]: There’s no bells and whistles on our golf courses.
 You will never find a recirculating creek.
 You won’t find bulkheads.
 All this fluff, eye candy.
 We build golf for the sake of golf, and that’s helped us get where we are.

 Rob [off-screen]: The accolades are really important to me.
-I think that one thing they’ve done, particularly the Golf Week ranking, has helped legitimize this golf course in the eyes of a lot of people who may not be preconditioned to recognize nine-hole golf courses as a legitimate form of golf.
+I think that one thing they’ve done, particularly, the Golfweek ranking, has helped legitimize this golf course in the eyes of a lot of people who may not be preconditioned to recognize nine-hole golf courses as a legitimate form of golf.

 Aerial view of people playing on a golf course.

-Onscreen text: Ask questions.
+Ask questions.
 Be engaged.

-[Charles Schwab logo] Own your tomorrow
+[Charles Schwab logo]

 Tad [off-screen]: So in my mind there is no perfect golf hole.
 But we’re still workin’ on it.

-Onscreen text: [Charles Schwab logo] [PGA Tour logo] The Official Investment Firm
+[Charles Schwab logo] [PGA Tour logo]

 Relaxing music.

-Onscreen text: Thanks to Sweetens Cove Golf Club
+Sweetens Cove Golf Club

 The Andersen Family